rushatdixit/electrostatics_but_interactable/README.md

 ---

-## The Mathematics
+## How It Works: The Mathematics

+Understanding the physics under the hood makes experimenting even more fun.
+Here is how the simulator computes fields from charge distributions:

 ### 1. Poisson's Equation
-In electrostatics, the electrical potential $V$ at any point in space is directly related to the charge density $\rho$ at that point by Poisson's Equation:
+In electrostatics, the electric potential $V$ at any point in space relates directly to the charge density $\rho$ via Poisson's Equation:
 $$ \nabla^2 V = -\frac{\rho}{\epsilon_0} $$
-This simulator normalizes the constants (treating $\epsilon_0 = 1$) to solve:
+For simplicity and numerical stability, we set $\epsilon_0 = 1$, which simplifies the equation in two dimensions to:
 $$ \frac{\partial^2 V}{\partial x^2} + \frac{\partial^2 V}{\partial y^2} = -\rho $$

 ### 2. The Jacobi Method (Numerical Solver)
-To solve this differential equation on a 2D discrete grid, the finite difference method is utilized.
-Approximating the second derivatives using the values of neighboring grid cells and rearranging the equation yields the Jacobi Iteration formula:
+To solve this equation on a discrete 2D grid, we use finite differences.
+By approximating the derivatives using neighboring grid cells, we arrive at the Jacobi iteration formula:
 $$ V_{i,j} = \frac{1}{4}(V_{i+1,j} + V_{i-1,j} + V_{i,j+1} + V_{i,j-1} + \rho_{i,j}) $$

-This algorithm functions as a relaxation method.
-By calculating the average of the four surrounding cells and adding the localized charge iteratively, the mathematical errors gradually diffuse until the numerical grid converges to the true potential field.
+Think of this as a relaxation technique.
+In each step, every cell updates to become the average of its four neighbors plus local charge contributions.
+Over multiple iterations, errors smooth out until the grid naturally converges to the steady-state potential field.

 ### 3. The Electric Field
-The Electric Field $\mathbf{E}$ is the negative gradient of the potential $V$:
+The electric field $\mathbf{E}$ is defined as the negative gradient of the potential field $V$:
 $$ \mathbf{E} = -\nabla V $$
-Once the potential field $V$ is solved, the simulator calculates the numerical derivative in both the X and Y directions to define the continuous vector field of the electric field.
+Once we have calculated the potential $V$, we compute spatial derivatives in the X and Y directions to determine the direction and magnitude of the electric field everywhere on the grid.

 ---

-## Sample Density Functions
+## Try It Yourself: Starter Density Functions

-You can modify `density_function(x, y)` in `main.py` to simulate various physical scenarios.
-The following represent standard theoretical density functions encountered in electrostatics:
+To help you get started, here are a few fun configurations you can try.
+Simply open `main.py` and replace `density_function(x, y)` with any of these snippets, or write your own custom mathematical functions!

 ### 1. Point Charge
 A single localized point of charge.